 This is a 90 hour practicum for secondary teacher candidates to integrate skills in planning, teaching and assessing student learning in a secondary classroom (grades 6-12) middle school, junior high or high school.
 Research based teaching methods will be emphasized.
 Field experiences and assignments will relate to teacher candidates primary teaching endorsement (subject) area.
 Includes a 15 hour seminar.
-Requires concurrent enrollment in MED 584.

-MED 591 | Added Endorsement Practicum | Total Credit Hours: (3)
+MED 591 | Added Endorsement Practicum | Total Credit Hours: (2)